-These assessments are vital to ensure that teachers are adapting their teaching to suit the needs of the pupils that they are working with, and you are encouraged to change parts of the lesson, such as how much time you Spend on a specific activity, in response to these assessments.
+These assessments are vital to ensure that teachers are adapting their teaching to suit the needs of the pupils that they are working with, and you are encouraged to change parts of the lesson, such as how much time you spend on a specific activity, in response to these assessments.

-The learning objectives and success criteria are introduced in the slides at the beginning of every lesson.
-At the end of every lesson, pupils are invited to assess how well they feel they have met the learning objectives using thumbs up, thumbs down, or thumbs sideways.
-This gives pupils a a reminder of the content that has been covered, as well as a chance to reflect.
+The learning objective and success criteria are introduced in the slides at the beginning of every lesson.
+At the end of every lesson, pupils are invited to assess how well they feel they have met the learning objective using thumbs up, thumbs sideways, or thumbs down.
+This gives pupils a reminder of the content that has been covered, as well as a chance to reflect.
 It is also a chance for teachers to see how confident the class is feeling so that they can make changes to subsequent lessons accordingly.